-It is good practice of SEO to break up your text with a heading.
-The recommended length being maximum 300 words before using another heading.
-This really does make your writing easier to read.
-The only time I ignore this rule is if I’m writing a personal blog and I feel a heading will break the flow.
+It is good practice to break up your text with a heading.
+Firstly because this makes your blog more SEO (Search Engine Optimisation) friendly.
+But also because it’s easier for your readers to follow when reading on a screen.
+The recommended length being maximum of 300 words before using another heading.
+The only time I ignore this rule is if I’m writing a personal blog and I feel a heading will break the flow unaturally.

 #5 Keep sentences short